ukff/kyma-environment-broker/docs/user/05-10-provisioning-kyma-environment.md

-# Provision SAP BTP, Kyma runtime using Kyma Environment Broker
+# Provision SAP BTP, Kyma Runtime Using Kyma Environment Broker

 This tutorial shows how to provision SAP BTP, Kyma runtime on Azure using Kyma Environment Broker (KEB).